Stories

 Her eyes fluttered open.
 She managed a faint smile at her daughter.
 “I didn’t want her to see me like this,” she whispered.

-Chloe climbed onto the bed, clutching her mother’s hand.
+Rachel climbed onto the bed, clutching her mother’s hand.
 “I told you I’d find someone,” she cried.

 It didn’t take long to piece together: Laura Adams had advanced lung disease.
 Jobless, broke, and unable to afford care, she had survived on borrowed oxygen tanks until the last one ran dry.